 Michigan cannabis advertising regulations you need to know

-So, before you decide to launch a campaign without any research, make sure to get yourself acquainted with the do’s and don’ts of cannabis advertising in Michigan.
+So, before you decide to launch a campaign without any research, make sure to get yourself acquainted with the dos and don’ts of Michigan cannabis advertising.
 Fortunately, MPP has done the heavy lifting for you.
-In this article, we’ll break down what you need to know about cannabis advertising and share resources to check out for any lingering questions you may have.
+In this article, we’ll break down what you need to know about Michigan cannabis advertising and share resources to check out for any lingering questions you may have.
 Remember that cannabis products are still not legal at a federal level, so these regulations are specific to the state of Michigan.

 Who regulates the Michigan cannabis industry?